James-Brainard/E-Commerce-Back-End/README.md

   https://drive.google.com/file/d/1y7m3U29QtYhUP1-KviNyL0PJTSCAiSjv/view

   ## Question
-  Please refer to my github for other awesome project! https://github.com/james-brainard
+  Please refer to my github for other awesome projects! https://github.com/james-brainard

   If you have any questions regarding this application or any others.
 You can reach me at: james.brainard2@aol.com